2024 Solar Incentives Guide for Andover, MN - Tax Credits & Rebates

 • Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
 Property tax exemptions allow you to exclude the added value of your solar system when you're calculating the amount of property tax you need to pay on your house.

 • Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement with your Andover utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.
+If you have a net metering agreement with your Andover utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 • Rebates: Rebates, or cash back after a purchase, are normally given prior to any solar tax credits being calculated.
 These rebates might be provided by your local utility company, by your state or by your county.